 Best Time to Travel

 In general, March through the end of May, and October through mid-November offer the best weather.
-Mid-June through the end of September are a bit sketchy due to oppressive heat with little wind to provide relief, additionally the creek recedes in mid-summer.
+Mid-June through the end of September is a bit sketchy due to oppressive heat with little wind to provide relief; additionally, the creek recedes in mid-summer.
 Flash-floods are also a risk until early October.

 Difficulty